Inauguration highlights Trump's infrastructure opportunities

-The Arlington Memorial Bridge, Washington's most recognizable span over the Potomac River, is in such bad shape that it will be closed to all vehicle traffic during Friday's inauguration.
+The Arlington Memorial Bridge, Washington's most recognizable span over the Potomac River, is in such bad shape that it will be closed to all vehicular traffic during Friday's inauguration.

 Hundreds of thousands will rely on the Metro subway to reach the Capitol and the National Mall, and they'll get a firsthand look at a system that's deteriorated significantly during the past eight years and has repair needs measured in the billions.